13 Best Places to Watch the Sunset in Cape Town

 The Camps Bay Strip – aka Victoria Road – is the epicentre of upscale nightlife in Cape Town.
 And since it runs parallel to one of Cape Town’s most beautiful beaches, you’ve really got your pick of places to watch the sunset here.

 You could head to Cafe Caprice, everyone’s favourite Sunday night spot (except mine, apparently) or enjoy a delicious meal at Zenzero.
-Tiger’s Milk also has good food and nice cocktails for a reasonable price.
-Meanwhile, for a bougie beach club vibe, check out Chinchilla.
+Meanwhile, for a bougie beach club vibe, check out Chinchilla, which is my favourite place for a sundowner in Camps Bay.

 To be fair, there are quite a few nice places to watch the sunset at the Waterfront, but the Grand Cafe is my favourite.
 I think it’s one of the best restaurants in Cape Town!